-Each stocks and shares ISA manage funds differently.
-While some index tracker fund ISAs follow the performance of the world’s stock markets such as the FTSE 100, S&P 100 or the FTSE 250, others invest the capital into property funds, income funds and readymade ISA portfolios.
+Each stocks and shares ISA provider manages funds differently.
+While some index tracker fund ISAs follow the performance of the world’s stock markets, such as the FTSE 100, S&P 100 or the FTSE 250, others invest the capital into property funds, income funds and readymade ISA portfolios.

-There is no right and wrong as to which you choose but spreading the investment across a number of options minimises the risk.
+There is no right and wrong as to which you choose but spreading the investment across several options minimises the risk.
 As the old saying goes; “don’t put all your eggs in one basket”.

 The Term of the Investment

-When considering a stocks and shares ISA, you want to look at the longer term of 5 years or more.
-Any profits or dividends that you receive from this ISA are not subject to income tax or capital gains tax.
+When considering a stocks and shares ISA, you want to look at the long term of 5 years or more.
+Any profits or dividends you receive from this ISA are not subject to income or capital gains tax.

-Being able to invest £20k per year in a new fund means that you can build up a varied portfolio of stocks and shares ISA.
+Investing £20k per year in a new fund means building up a varied portfolio of stocks and shares ISA.

 Again, always good to spread the risk and maximise the profit potential.

-It is worth taking a little time to look at the various providers and do a little background research.
-A quick internet search will tell you more about the company you are looking to invest your funds with.
+It is worth taking a little time to look at the various providers and does some background research.
+A quick internet search will tell you more about the company you want to invest your funds with.

 Choose Something that interests You

-As well as choosing the best possible return on investment, you can also have a little fun with stocks and share ISAs.
+As well as choosing the best return on investment, you can have a little fun with stocks and share ISAs.
 Perhaps you have a keen interest in technology?
-If you like to follow the performance of top tech giants such as Apple, Google and Facebook, choose an ISA that invests your funds into these companies.
+If you like to follow the performance of top tech giants such as Apple, Google and Facebook, choose an ISA that invests your funds in these companies.